cchitsiang/awesome-stars/topics.md

 ## python

 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
-- [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
+- [langgenius/dify](https://github.com/langgenius/dify) - The next-gen development platform - Easily build and operate generative AI applications.
+Create Assistants API and GPTs based on any LLMs.
 - [GokuMohandas/Made-With-ML](https://github.com/GokuMohandas/Made-With-ML) - Learn how to design, develop, deploy and iterate on production-grade ML applications.
 - [embedchain/embedchain](https://github.com/embedchain/embedchain) - Data platform for LLMs - Load, index, retrieve and sync any unstructured data
 - [fvaleye/delta-buddy](https://github.com/fvaleye/delta-buddy) - Introducing Delta-Buddy: Your ultimate Delta Lake companion! 🚀 Streamline your data journey with an AI-powered chatbot.
 Ask Delta-Buddy anything about your Delta Lake.